mikiec84/material-design-lite/README.md

 components in vanilla CSS, JS, and HTML

 Material Design Lite (MDL) lets you add a Material Design look and feel to your static content websites.
-It doesn't rely on any JavaScript frameworks or libraries.
+It doesn't rEly on any JavaScript frameworks or libraries.
 Optimized for cross-device use, gracefully degrades in older browsers, and offers an experience that is accessible from the get-go.